CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 ## Step 4: Fix Plugin Version Issues

-Plugin version conflicts can disrupt your Capacitor app's performance.
+Plugin version conflicts can disrupt your React Native app's performance.
 Here's how to handle and resolve these issues effectively.

 ### Update Plugins

-Keep your plugins aligned with the Capacitor core by running this command:
+Keep your plugins aligned with the React Native core by running this command:

 ```bash
 npx npm-check-updates "@capacitor/*" --target latest
 ```

-For a full update of Capacitor plugins, use:
+For a full update of React Native plugins, use:

 ```bash
 npm install @capacitor/core@latest @capacitor/cli@latest @capacitor/ios@latest @capacitor/android@latest